DrexelCyberDragons/CPTC/Personal/dagmawi_cheat_sheet.md

         - Google docs
         - Google mail

-    3) Did you run the FTP scan
+    4) Did you setup the Google drive

-    ```bash
-        nmap –sV -sC –p20,21,23 --script --open –oA ftpTelnet_initial -iL <RANGES>
-    ```
-    3) Put all the findings and machine notes in the google drive
+    5) Put all the findings and machine notes in the google drive
-    4) Inform anyone if there is anything particularly interesting about the machines
+    6) Inform anyone if there is anything particularly interesting about the machines
-    5) Do we have to run a more intense scan on the system?
+    7) Do we have to run a more intense scan on the system?
         - UDP
         - Full port
         - No ping?
-    6)
+    8)

 ## Picking up a machine, before attacking
     1) Read up on the machine notes